-- 42. Any permitted umbrellas must maintain a minimum of 2.2 metres from the underside of the umbrella to the finished floor level of the business parklet - 43.
-Any permitted umbrellas must not protrude beyond the business parklet onto roadway or carparks. - 44.
-Any permitted umbrellas must be adequately weighted or fixed to the business parklet structure and lowered during high winds
+- 43. Any permitted umbrellas must not protrude beyond the business parklet. - 44.
+Any permitted umbrellas must be adequately weighted or bolted to the business parklet structure and lowered during high winds.

 Heaters

 - 45. Stand-alone heaters must comply with Australian Standard AS 1596 and be certified by the Australian Gas Association. - 46.
 The use and operation of gas heaters must be in accordance with the requirements of Energy Safe Victoria (ESV).